Museum of Contemporary Photography of Ireland

 The status of Photography has been far from stable in the museum environment.
 Photography’s changing and varied technologies, its ubiquity and potential for reproduction, has made it difficult to contain within discrete institutional boundaries.
 The prioritisation of the artefact and the ‘unique’ original has historically troubled the place of photography in the art museum, yet photographs are an integral part of the ecosystem of many museums, making a significant contribution that was until lately both invisible and unacknowledged.
 What then of a contemporary museum conceived specifically for photography?

-To mark the inauguration of the first Contemporary Museum of Photography of Ireland, this symposium brings together photographers, artists, curators and researchers for a series of conversations about photography and the museum.
+To mark the inauguration of the first Museum of Contemporary Photography of Ireland, this symposium brings together photographers, artists, curators and researchers for a series of conversations about photography and the museum.
 A museum of contemporary photography might offer new approaches and possibilities in relation to the place of photography in the museum, curatorial strategy and scope, policies of collecting, exhibiting practices and knowledge production.

 These possibilities will be explored by speakers and respondents including: Eléonore Challine (University of Paris, Sorbonne-Pantheon), Alison Nordström (Independent Photography Curator, Boston) and Marco De Mutiis (Digital Curator, Fotomuseum Winterthur), Justin Carville (Lecturer, History and Theory of Photography, IADT), Niamh Ann Kelly (Lecturer in Contemporary Visual Culture, Technological University, Dublin), and Rachel O’Dwyer (School of Visual Culture, NCAD).

 New Research on Photography and the Museum: Eléonore Challine (University of Paris, Sorbonne-Pantheon) with Justin Carville (Lecturer, History and Theory of Photography, IADT) as respondent